 D. Site-based course means an alternative learning experience course or course work that is not an online course where the student has in-person instructional contact time for at least 20 percent of the total weekly time for the course.

-A. ALE courses will be available to all students, including students with disabilities.
+A. ALE courses will be available to all students, including students with disabilities when consistent with the provision of a free appropriate public education.

 B. All students in grades PreK-12 are eligible to participate in ALE programs.

-A. Students participating in ALE will be evaluated monthly by a certificated instructional staff, or, for students whose written student learning plans include only online classes, school based support staff, to track student progress toward completion and to establish whether an intervention plan should be developed, in accordance with WAC 392-121-182.
+A. Students participating in ALE will be evaluated monthly by a certificated instructional staff, or, for students whose written student learning plans include only online classes, school-based support staff, to track student progress toward completion and to establish whether an intervention plan should be developed, in accordance with WAC 392-550.

 B. The methods for determining satisfactory progress shall be outlined in the written student learning plan and may include: